LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 Projects often have a variant they use most of the time, but is not set by default to keep the default Spack spec simple.

-For Umpire, there is ``+fortran``, or ``+openmp`` for RAJA.
-Those variants cannot be shared in radiuss-shared-ci because they are likely not implemented or relevant by default in other projects.
+For example, in Umpire there is ``+fortran``, and ``+openmp`` for RAJA.
+Those variants cannot be shared via the RADIUSS Shared CI project because they are likely not implemented or relevant by default in other projects.

-Similarly, Umpire and RAJA require ``^blt@develop`` on corona, which is not exportable to every projects.
+Similarly, Umpire and RAJA may require a BLT version that depends on the system being tested.
+Such a requirement is not applicable to every project.

 The solution
 ============

 Variables ``PROJECT_<MACHINE>_VARIANTS`` and ``PROJECT_<MACHINE>_DEPS`` can be
-set in ``custom-variables.yml`` to define a global variant or dependency to apply to all the shared specs.
+set in the ``custom-variables.yml`` file to define a global variant or dependency to apply to all the shared specs.

 The flip side
 =============

-If a you want to build a given shared spec without those global variants or dependencies, you need to duplicate the original job from ``radiuss-shared-ci`` and remove those variables from the spec.
+If a you want to build a given shared spec without certain global variants or dependencies, you need to duplicate the original job from the ``radiuss-shared-ci`` project and remove those variables from the spec.

 .. note::
    You can keep the same job name and only the spec without global variants and